CVliner/se_competitor_price_prediction/README.md

 ### Dataset
-Datas in Dataset have been collected according to main competitor prices based on standart offers for customers during 2004-2020.
+Datas in Dataset have been collected according to main competitor prices based on commercial offers for customers during 2004-2020.
 ### Results

 ### Recommendations